davsys01/Yelp/README.md

 - [X] Search results page
    - [X] Ability to filter by restaurant name

+The following **additional** features are implemented:

+- [X] Filter page has also Auto Layout constraints

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Better ways to design the Filter page (how to use ScrollView for example)